-C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year v (freshman) students one year or more before high school graduation? ^
+C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, V first-year (freshman) students one year or more before high school graduation? ^

 C20 Common Application

 Question removed from CDS.
 (Initiated during 2006-2007 cycle)